This is one of a series of

 stories in the Vancouver Observer,

-each about or inspired by
+each about or inspired by Experiments, an

 evening-length dance production expressing the